MaxKablaam/RaveLesson/README.md

 A step-by-step DSP tutorial or a coding class on replicating everything exactly.
 The goal is to spark curiosity about how machine learning can transform sound.

+You can download all of the demonstration files by clicking the "code" button in the top right corner, and then selecting "download zip".

 ## 1. What is RAVE?

 **RAVE (Realtime Audio Variational autoEncoder)** is a machine-learning model for audio synthesis developed by the **ACIDS lab at IRCAM**.